 Top alternatives

-Pie Adblock is a little different from its competitors.
-It allows you to earn money by choosing to watch ads, which is definitely a unique perspective.
+Pie Adblock lets you earn money by choosing to watch ads, which is a unique approach in the ad-blocking space.
 With Pie, you can cash in on the ad revenue companies make from us.

-If that’s not something you’re interested in, however, then consider our top rec.
+If that’s not something you’re interested in, consider our top recommendation instead.
 We’ve tested Total Adblock ourselves, and we love how well it works.

 Total Adblock is our top choice for an ad blocker because it stops unwanted ads and trackers, and the premium plan includes the award-winning antivirus software TotalAV for ultimate online protection.
 Plus, it’s compatible with Windows, macOS, Chrome, Safari, Edge, Opera, Android, and iOS, and it has excellent ad-blocking test results across the board.